K'Lavon Chaisson: Jacksonville Jaguars

 Chaisson was selected with the 20th pick in the 2020 NFL draft by the Jacksonville Jaguars, using a pick previously acquired from the Los Angeles Rams in a trade for Jalen Ramsey.
 He made his debut in the 2020 season opener against the Indianapolis Colts, making two tackles.
 Chaisson recorded the first and only sack of the season in the following week against the Tennessee Titans.

 On October 11, 2022, Chaisson was placed on injured reserve with a knee injury.
 He was activated on December 10.

 On May 1, 2023, the Jaguars declined the fifth-year option of Chaisson's rookie contract, making him a free agent in the 2024 offseason.

 Carolina Panthers

 On March 16, 2024, Chaisson signed with the Carolina Panthers.
 He was released on September 3.

 Las Vegas Raiders

 On September 10, 2024, Chaisson signed with the Las Vegas Raiders practice squad.
 He was promoted to the active roster on October 5.

 New England Patriots

 On March 17, 2025, Chaisson signed a one-year, $5 million contract with the New England Patriots.
-In Week 7, Chaisson recorded two sacks, three tackles, two tackles for loss, and a fumble recovery returned for a touchdown in a 31-13 win over the Tennessee Titans, earning AFC Defensive Player of the Week.
+In Week 7, Chaisson recorded two sacks, three tackles, two tackles for loss, and a fumble recovery returned for a touchdown (the first of his career) in a 31–13 win over the Tennessee Titans, earning AFC Defensive Player of the Week.
+In Week 16, Chaisson recorded three tackles, one tackle for a loss, and a game-sealing forced fumble on Zay Flowers in a 28–24 win over the Baltimore Ravens.

+Washington Commanders

+On March 13, 2026, Chaisson signed a one-year, $11 million contract with the Washington Commanders.